Mich-b/webappsecuritybook/011exam/002examretake.md

 * Part 2: Security strategy document fixes

 Other formatting requirements are the following:
-* You will be asked to fix code.
+* You may be asked to fix/improve code.
 The fixed code can be hosted on Github, Gitlab, Bitbucket, or any other source control system.
 I suggest you work in a private repository, but do make sure to invite me so that I have access to the source code.
 You can invite `mboeynaems(at)outlook(dot)com` or username `Mich-b`.
+* Since you must complete the retake on your own, make sure to fork the original repository and make the code fixes in your own repo.
 * Since you will be asked to fix code, you must make sure your application is up and running again.
 Provide me (in the document) with the URL of your running application.

 # Will there be an oral defense